go-goyave/goyave/README.md

 ## Features tour

 This section's goal is to give a **brief** look at the main features of the framework.
-Don't consider this documentation.
+It doesn't describe everything the framework has to offer, so don't consider this documentation.
 If you want a complete reference and documentation, head to [pkg.go.dev](https://pkg.go.dev/github.com/System-Glitch/goyave/v2) and the [official documentation](https://system-glitch.github.io/goyave/guide/).

 - [Hello world from scratch](#hello-world-from-scratch)
 - [Configuration](#configuration)